 The generated tests look good, but we need more coverage for edge cases.
 Can you add tests for null inputs, empty arrays, and very large numbers?

-4. Leverage Assembly’s Code Understanding
+4. Leverage Factory’s Code Understanding

-Assembly can provide insights into your code structure and suggest improvements beyond just test generation.
+Factory can provide insights into your code structure and suggest improvements beyond just test generation.
 Use this capability to enhance both your tests and your main codebase.

 Example prompt: